Creating Products From CO2 to Extend Life on Earth

 We're accelerating the world's transition to CO2-based alcohols and fuels to extend life on earth — and beyond.

 At AIR COMPANY, we’re leading the way to a more sustainable future for the long-term health of our planet — and for all who call it home.
 By utilizing excess CO2 from the atmosphere to create industrial alcohols and fuels, we’re turning our planet's most abundant pollutant into a never-ending resource.
-From the luxury fragrances we wear everyday, to the jet fuel that moves us about the world, we are on a mission to fight climate change through radical innovation in supply chain and product development.
+From the fragrances we wear everyday, to the jet fuel that moves us around the world, we are on a mission to fight climate change through radical innovation in supply chain and product development.

 The path to a